streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 dcStatsView = ...
 initStatsView(dcStatsView)
 ```
-A red overlay with Mesh Delivery SDK related stats should be displayed.
+A red overlay with CDN Load Balancer SDK related stats should be displayed.
 The stats view overlay can be reopened by clicking repeatedly anywhere on the screen.